hpcugent/config-templates/README.md

 description
 ```

-A 2nd better test uses the `multiline` flag, where the regular expressions are all interpreted as multiline regular expressions
+A 2nd better regexp test `tests/regexps/config/not_so_simple` uses the `multiline` flag, where the regular expressions are all interpreted as multiline regular expressions

 ```
 Basic multiline test